 The Question That Ends Every Objection

-Every objection to election collapses the moment you ask a child a simple question: Did you choose your parents?
+The oldest objections to election begin to collapse the moment you ask a child a simple question: Did you choose your parents?

 The child looks at you like you've lost your mind.
 Of course not.
 You don't interview families.
 You don't make a careful cost-benefit analysis at age negative-nine.
 You are born — into a family, a nation, a century, a body, a temperament, a social class.
 You arrive already decided.